sebschaeffler/iris-react/README.md

+In Greek mythology, Iris is the messenger of the gods and one of the goddesses of the sky.
+Iris links the gods to humanity.
+She travels with the speed of wind from one end of the world to the other.

+> Still a work-in-progress, come back soon...

 # iris-react

 This is a web front-end written in React/Redux which is used as part of the DBG Digital Business Platform project.